Honda Accord vs BYD Sealion 8

 The Honda Accord starts from $57,900 before on-road costs, while the BYD Sealion 8 opens at $56,990.
 That makes the BYD Sealion 8 the more affordable entry point by $910.

 Once you factor in stamp duty, registration, CTP insurance, and dealer delivery, expect to add roughly 8-12% on top of the RRP depending on your state.
-That puts estimated driveaway prices in the ballpark of $63,690 and $62,689 respectively.
+Estimated driveaway prices sit around $64,900 for the Honda Accord and $61,549 for the BYD Sealion 8.

 Safety Rundown